mikegron/CoveoSlackBot/README.md

 CoveoSlackBot
 =============

-Tiny slack.com bot used at Coveo
+Tiny node.js bot for slack.com used at Coveo

+Run it with `node slackserver.js`.

 Use `!help` for a list of commands.